CephalofairGames/frosthaven-faq/index.md

 1. Draw from the season corresponding to the *next unmarked box* when drawing event cards.

 **Does this mean I only have 9 summer outpost events during Year 1?** Yes.
 You actually only get 9 summer road events during Year 1, too.

+**Do I need to return to Frosthaven after every successful scenario?** Yes, unless the scenario you just completed is Linked or Force-Linked to another scenario.
+This is indicated by a chain link icon with a red or yellow exclamation point in the Scenario Rewards when a new scenario is first unlocked.
+You cannot replay a scenario you've successfully completed without returning to Frosthaven, and links are only one-way.

 **What’s Frosthaven’s starting Defense?** Your Defense is 0, modified by your Morale track bonus (or penalty) after Scenario 1 is completed.
 It will change as your morale increases or decreases, and as walls are built.